 - Accommodation: Best Western Hotel Hillerød or similar

-Again, you have a longer and shorter option for today’s walk.
+Again, you have longer and shorter options for today’s walk.
 Both routes start by walking right through the courtyard and grounds of Frederiksborg Castle.
 Take your time to explore the stunning baroque gardens before continuing.
-The castle itself is home to the Museum of National History and an impressive art collection (ticket needed for entry).
-As you leave the castle grounds, you can take the short woodland route to Fredensborg, or the longer route that takes you via the southern shore of Lake Esrum and the Stenholt bird reserve.
+The castle is home to the Museum of National History and an impressive art collection (ticket needed for entry).
+As you leave the castle grounds, you can take the short woodland route to Fredensborg or the longer route that takes you via the southern shore of Lake Esrum and the Stenholt bird reserve.

 - Walking for the day: longer option – 20km, 5h, ↑152m ↓148m; shorter option – 12km, 3h, ↑102m ↓90m